Graduate Certificate in Clinical Research

 Graduate Certificate in Clinical Research Flyer

-The Department of Quantitative Health Sciences (DQHS) will be offering a Graduate Certificate in Clinical Research beginning Fall 2021.
-The Graduate Certificate in Clinical Research is ideal for gap-year students, medical trainees, physicians, nurses, allied health professionals, and other health professionals with an interest in developing their skills for collaborative research.
+The Graduate Certificate in Clinical Research (GCERT-CR) is ideal for gap-year students, medical trainees, physicians, nurses, allied health professionals, and other health professionals with an interest in developing their skills for collaborative research.
 Students will gain knowledge of clinical research and trial design, clinical research protocol development, ethical conduct of clinical research, and the skill of statistical data analysis.

 Students will be able to complete the required courses at their own pace if enrolled part-time or within 2 semesters if enrolled full-time.
 The Graduate Certificate in Clinical Research enrolls for the Fall semester only.
-In Fall 2021, courses will be offered online and dual-listed under the University of Hawaiʻ i at Mānoa Outreach College.
+Courses will be offered online and dual- listed under the University of Hawaiʻi at Mānoa Outreach College.
 Through the Outreach College, students have the flexibility to take individual courses without enrolling into a graduate degree program right away.

 Certificate Admissions Eligibility

 Applicants need to possess a bachelor’s degree from an accredited U.S. college or university, or an equivalent degree from a recognized non-U.S. institution of higher education.
 Undergraduate-level course requirements include at least one semester of biology and one semester of algebra.

 To apply for the Graduate Certificate in Clinical Research, please visit the University of Hawaiʻi at Mānoa Graduate Division website to fill out an online application: UH Mānoa Graduate Division Clinical Research Online Application

 Please include the following documents with your application:

 - Resume, curriculum vitae, or evidence of professional experience

 - Personal statement to show commitment, goals, and interests